 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower and realized that the water hasn’t been draining and you’re frustrated, you’ll know how it is.
-Not only does it slow down your morning routine it also makes it difficult to clean after you’re finished.
-Although chemical drain cleaners are occasionally effective, they could also damage your pipes and harm the environment.
-The good news is that there are a lot of ways that you can unblock a shower drain without resorting to harsh chemicals.
+If you’ve ever stepped into a shower only to find that the water doesn’t drain, you know how frustrating it is.
+Not only can it slow down your morning routine, it also makes it harder to clean up after you’re finished.
+While chemical drain cleaners are occasionally effective, they can also damage your pipes and damage the environment.
+The positive side lies in the plenty of natural ways to unblock the shower drain, without the need for harmful chemical solutions.

 Key Takeaways

-- There are many natural methods to get rid of the blockage in a shower by using baking soda and vinegar and a wire hanger or a dry/wet vacuum.
+- There are a variety of natural ways to get rid of the blockage in a shower for example, baking soda and vinegar, a wire hanger, or a dry/wet vacuum.

-- To use wire hanger method Straighten the wire hanger and leave one end in its original shape and then create a hook on the top, and then place it into the drain and let it catch hair and debris out.
+- To use wire hanger method Straighten the wire hanger while leaving the other end in its original shape Make a hook at the end, insert it inside the drain and let it catch hair and other debris out.

-- To use wet/dry vacuum method select the "wet" mode Cover drains that overflow with cloth or tape, connect the hose to create an airtight seal.
-Then turn it on for 3 minutes.
+- For wet/dry vacuums: set vacuum to "wet" mode then cover the drains of overflow with tape or cloth, join the hose and create an airtight seal, then turn off the vacuum after 3 minutes.

-- Avoid future blockages by using a hair strainer in your shower.
-Run hot water following each use and avoiding using grease to clean your drains.
+- Avoid future blockages by using hair strainers in your shower, running hot water after each use, and not pouring grease down your drains.

 Method 1: Baking Soda and Vinegar